Proudly Protecting the Town of Aurora and Newmarket

 • Never leave children or pets alone in a closed vehicle.

 • During a heat wave, slow down and avoid strenuous activity.
 Stay inside as much as possible.
-If air conditioning is not available, consider going to a public building or to the lowest floor and staying out of the sunshine.
+If air conditioning is not available, consider going to a public building or to the lowest floor and staying out of the sun.
 Wear lightweight, light-colored clothing.
 Drink plenty of water regularly and often even if you do not feel thirsty.
-Avoid drinks with alcohol or caffeine.
+Avoid drinks with alcohol or caffeine as they dehydrate the body.
 Eat small meals and eat more often.

-• If someone is experiencing heat cramps, get them to a cooler place and have him or her rest in a comfortable position.
+• If someone is experiencing heat cramps, get them to a cooler place and have them rest in a comfortable position.
 Lightly stretch the affected muscle and replenish fluids at a rate of a half glass of cool water every 15 minutes.
-Do not give caffeinated or alcoholic liquids, which can worsen conditions.

 • Watch for signs of heat exhaustion, including cool, moist, pale, or flushed skin; heavy sweating; headache; nausea or vomiting; dizziness; and exhaustion.
 Body temperature will be near normal.
 If you see signs of heat exhaustion, get the person out of the heat and to a cooler place.
 Remove or loosen tight clothing and apply cool, wet cloths, such as towels or sheets.
-If the person is conscious, give him or her cool water to drink.
+If the person is conscious, give them water.

 • Watch for signs of heat stroke, including hot, red skin; changes in consciousness; rapid, weak pulse; and rapid, shallow breathing.
-Body temperature can be very high—as high as 40ºC / 105º F. If the person was sweating from heavy work or exercise, his or her skin may be wet otherwise, it will be dry.
-If you see signs of heat stroke, call 9-1-1 and get help fast.
+Body temperature can be very high—as high as 40ºC / 105º F. If you see signs of heat stroke, call 9-1-1 and get help fast.
 Move the person to a cooler place.
-Quickly cool the body by immersing the victim in a cool bath or wrapping wet sheets around the body and fanning the victim.
+Quickly cool the body by immersing the victim in a cool bath or wrapping wet sheets around the body and fanning them.
 Keep the person lying down and continue to cool the body any way you can.
-If the person refuses water or is vomiting or his or her level of consciousness changes, do not give them anything else to eat or drink.
+If the person refuses water, is vomiting, or level of consciousness changes, do not give them anything else to eat or drink.

 Extreme Cold